leojahrens/scatterfit/README.md

 # SCATTERFIT v1.6

-Scatterfit includes two commands for Stata that produce a wide range of scatter plots with overlaid fit lines. `scatterfit` visualizes the relationship between two variables. `slopefit` is for interaction models and visualizes the relationship between x and y conditional on another variable z.
+Scatterfit includes two commands for Stata that produce a wide range of scatter plots with overlaid fit lines. `scatterfit` visualizes the relationship between two variables and `slopefit` visualizes the relationship between x and y conditional on another variable z.

 To install the package, execute the following command in Stata